cfantasia/CMGWPrimeGroup/doc/README.txt

-NB The following ustom ROOT-tuples produced with 356 (Spring10 STARTUP)
+NB The following custom ROOT-tuples
 - filtered (muon pt>100 GeV) MC bacgkround
-- Wprime->munu MC signal for masses: 0.8, 1.0, 1.1, 1.2, 1.3, 1.4,
+- Wprime->munu MC signal for masses: 0.6, 0.7, 0.8, 0.9, 1.0, 1.1,
-  1.5 and 2.0 TeV
+1.2, 1.3, 1.4, 1.5 and 2.0 TeV
-- collision data  for a muon skim with pt > 10 GeV
+- collision data for a muon skim with pt > 25 GeV

 can be found in

-(a) /castor/cern.ch/user/c/cleonido/wprime/v140/ (made with V00-01-40, and
+(a) /castor/cern.ch/user/c/cleonido/wprime/v161/ (made with V00-01-61, and
-10.82 pb^-1 of real data processed with 38X; use
+o 21.78 pb^-1 of real data processed with 38X
-UserCode/CMGWprimeGroup/config/samples_cross_sections_v7.txt)
+o MC samples are processed with 38x (Fall10)
+Use UserCode/CMGWprimeGroup/config/samples_cross_sections_v8.txt)

-(b) /castor/cern.ch/user/c/cleonido/wprime/v140/ (made with V00-01-40, and
+(b) /castor/cern.ch/user/c/cleonido/wprime/v140/ (made with V00-01-40)
-3.08 pb^-1 of real data processed with 36X; use
+o 10.82 pb^-1 of real data processed with 38X
-UserCode/CMGWprimeGroup/config/samples_cross_sections_v6.txt)

-(c) /castor/cern.ch/user/c/cleonido/wprime/v121/ (made with V00-01-21, and
-1.32 pb^-1 of real data; use
-UserCode/CMGWprimeGroup/config/samples_cross_sections_v4.txt)

-(d) /castor/cern.ch/user/c/cleonido/wprime/v105/ (made with V00-01-05, and
-255 nb^-1 of real data; use
-UserCode/CMGWprimeGroup/config/samples_cross_sections_v2.txt)
+o MC samples are processed with 356 (Spring10)
+Use UserCode/CMGWprimeGroup/config/samples_cross_sections_v7.txt)